 Learn More About The Bitcoin Protocol

-If you've found this overview of the Bitcoin protocol helpful and want to learn more about similar topics, check out Komodo’s Blockchain Fundamentals content series.
+If you've found this overview of the Bitcoin protocol helpful and want to learn more about similar topics, check out Komodo’s Blockchain Fundamentals series.
 There are dozens of informative articles to help you learn all about how blockchain technology works.
 Detailed guides are available for UTXO, Bitcoin Script, Bitcoin private keys, and many other concepts featured in this article.

 Begin your blockchain journey with Komodo today.